lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.3
+  * Bugfix encoding very small double precision floating point numbers.
+  * Working to encapsulate the encoding/decoding work.
+When also the method used to walk through the byte array using shift() when decoding and instead use an index in the string, it might well be possible to parallelize the encoding as well as decoding process.
+Also keeping an index is also faster than shifting because the array doesn't have to be changed all the time.
+  * Changed role/class idea of test files Double.pm6 and Encodable.pm6.
+These
+    are now D.pm6, EDC.pm6 and EDC-Tools.pm6.
+The Double is there a role while the Encodable is a class.
 * 0.9.2 Upgraded Rakudo * ===> Bugfix in BSON
 * 0.9.1 Testing with decode/encode classes and roles
 * 0.9.0